-- West Borough Primary School recognises that when used safely, effectively and with the right infrastructure in place, generative artificial intelligence (AI) tools have many uses which could benefit our entire school community. - However, it is important to recognise that AI tools can also pose safeguarding risks to our community as well as moral, ethical and legal concerns.
-This includes, but is not limited to: - exposure to inappropriate or harmful content, including bullying, harassment, abuse and exploitation - o privacy and data protection breaches/risks - o intellectual property infringements - o academic integrity challenges such as plagiarism and cheating - o exposure to inaccurate, misleading, or biased content. - West Borough Primary School only permits the use of generative AI tools which have been approved and provided by the school for work and/or educational purposes, following the senior leadership team undertaking risk assessments and/or data protection impact assessments prior to use. - Staff and pupils will be made aware of the benefits and risks of using generative AI tools and the school expectations by coverage in Computing Lessons. - West Borough Primary School will respond to any misuse of AI in line with relevant policies, including but not limited to, anti-bullying, behaviour, data protection, complaints and child protection. - Where the School believe that AI tools may have facilitated the creation of child sexual abuse material, the school will respond in line with existing local safeguarding procedures and national guidance from the IWF and NCA-CEOP. - Where the school are responding to concerns regarding digitally manipulated and Al-generated nudes and seminudes, the school will respond in line with section 4.3 of this policy and the local KSCMP safeguarding procedures and UKCIS 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' guidance. - Where the School believe that AI tools may have facilitated deep fake abuse of adults, advice and support will be provided to individuals affected, such as via Unions, Professionals Online Safety Helpline or Report Harmful Content and/or if a crime has been committed, via the police.
+- Ramsgate Arts Primary recognises that when used safely, effectively and with the right infrastructure in place, generative artificial intelligence (AI) tools have many uses which could benefit our entire school community. - However, it is important to recognise that AI tools can also pose safeguarding risks to our community as well as moral, ethical and legal concerns.
+This includes, but is not limited to: - exposure to inappropriate or harmful content, including bullying, harassment, abuse and exploitation - o privacy and data protection breaches/risks - o intellectual property infringements - o academic integrity challenges such as plagiarism and cheating - o exposure to inaccurate, misleading, or biased content. - Ramsgate Arts Primary only permits the use of generative AI tools which have been approved and provided by the school for work and/or educational purposes, following the senior leadership team undertaking risk assessments and/or data protection impact assessments prior to use. - Staff and pupils will be made aware of the benefits and risks of using generative AI tools and the school expectations by: - o PSHE and online safety lessons - Al use policy - Ramsgate Arts Primary will respond to any misuse of AI in line with relevant policies, including but not limited to, anti-bullying, behaviour, data protection, complaints and child protection. - Where the School believe that AI tools may have facilitated the creation of child sexual abuse material, the school will respond in line with existing local safeguarding procedures and national guidance from the IWF and NCA-CEOP. - Where the School are responding to concerns regarding digitally manipulated and AI-generated nudes and semi-nudes, the school will respond in line with section 4.3 of this policy and the local KSCMP safeguarding procedures and UKCIS 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' guidance. - Where the School believes that AI tools may have facilitated deep fake abuse of adults, advice and support will be provided to individuals affected, such as via Unions, Professionals Online Safety Helpline or Report Harmful Content and/or if a crime has been committed, via the police.
 Action will be taken in line with relevant School policies, including but not limited to, anti-bullying, behaviour and complaints.